RMITLibrary/easy_cite/markdown/apa7thed.md

 How you used the AI tool, the name of the AI tool and the creator.

-In your reference list, include an entry for the AI tool (see the citing and referencing AI-generated content for this format).
+In your reference list, include an entry for the AI tool (see the citing and referencing AI-generated content section for this format).

 **Format for the acknowledgement:**